Moving out check list

 - In the case of a death, the estate is liable for any rechargeable costs

-All keys must be given back to our office on the Monday the tenancy ends.
+All keys must be returned to the main Council offices no later than 12 noon on the Monday the tenancy ends.
 Please obtain a receipt when you return the keys.
 If they are not returned by 12 noon on the Monday, another week's rent will be charged and this might not be covered by Housing Benefit.
 We may also decide, for security reasons, to change the locks to the property and reclaim the cost from you or the estate.

 We cannot assist in the collection of mail and the new tenant is unlikely to be willing to redirect any mail.
 On the payment of a fee, the Post Office will redirect mail for a fixed period and you can obtain details of this service at any Post Office counter.